AshtonFrias/Website_Generator-COP4521-/README.md

 **Other Resources:** We used our scrapers on Yelp (https://www.yelp.com/) to find restaurants and AllRecipes (https://www.allrecipes.com/) to find recipes.
 All images of recipes are from AllRecipes.

-**Seperation of Work:**
+**Separation of Work:**
 - Jordan Locke: Created the search for recipes page, recipe results page, save/delete feature for the recipes, table to hold the recipe results, table to hold the saved recipes, and the initial setup.
+Also met multiple times with the group throughout the semester.
 - Ashton Frias: Created the email feature, search for restaurants page, table to hold the restaurant results, and restaurant results page.
+Also met multiple times with the group throughout the semester.
-- Colin Houde:
+- Colin Houde: Improved the UI for all of the web pages and met multiple times with the group throughout the semester.
 - Addison Nugent: